Elhebert/laravel-sri/README.md

 $ composer require elhebert/laravel-sri
 ```

-This package use auto-discovery, so you don't have to do anything.
+This package uses [auto-discovery](https://laravel.com/docs/5.5/packages#package-discovery), so you don't have to do anything.
 It works out of the box.

 ## Config